Storm King School: History

 In 1967 the school celebrated its 100th anniversary.
 It was the culmination of a nearly decade-long modernization project championed by chairman Duggan and successive SKS headmasters Burke Boyce (1952–1956), Warren Leonard (1956–1966) and Frank Brogan (1966–1974).
 During centenary celebrations, ambassador-at-large Averell W. Harriman dedicated the new Walter Orr Student Commons.

 In April 1968, the campus's 100-year-old Main Building, known as "Old Main", was demolished to make way for a new dormitory.
 Residents of Old Main moved into the new McConnell Hall in the spring of 1968.

 The school became coeducational in September 1970.

 In 1981, Rients and Suzanne Van der Woude of Cornwall gave the school 70 acres of land on Storm King Mountain, just west of the campus.
 Van der Woude said the land was given in order "to preserve it forever and so that children can learn about nature and ecology, and respect for life and earth."
 The gift expanded SKS's campus to 125 acres.

 The Van der Woude property was part of a historic 17-year dispute between New York utility Consolidated Edison and the Scenic Hudson Preservation Conference, a group of concerned residents and citizens.
 In 1963, Con Ed planned a massive hydroelectric plant on Storm King Mountain which would have required cutting through the mountain and flooding the Black Rock Forest to create a reservoir.
 Due largely to opposition from the Preservation Conference, Con Ed's plan was abandoned and the suit settled in 1982.

-In 1990, during the tenure of headmaster John H. Suitor, a roll-off shed observatory was built on campus to house a late-19th century refractor telescope, a gift from board member Robert Cobb, that was originally owned by Erard Mathiessan.
-It was eventually sold to finance the purchase of the school's current Parks Newtonian telescope.
-The observatory was designed and built by former SKS astronomy teacher and science writer Bob Berman.